anars/TaxicabNumbers/README.md

 **Green line :** When we replace the fourth loop with the calculation d³ = a³ + b³ - c³

 ### Math.cbrt vs Math.pow
+Although code executes 40% to 90% less, when we replace the fourth loop with the calculation d³ = a³ + b³ - c³, Math.cbrt and Math.pow methods are slower than looping though all combinations.
+Suprisingly Four nested loops, brute-force implementation [TaxicabNumbers1](#taxicabnumbers1) is faster than them.

+It seems like Math.cbrt(x) method runs 6-9 nano seconds slower than Math.round(Math.pow(x, 1.0 / 3.0)).
+So when we run the code to the number 1,092,728, Math.cbrt implementaion [TaxicabNumbers2](#taxicabnumbers2) is 6,897,655
+ nano seconds slower and Math.pow implementation  [TaxicabNumbers3](#taxicabnumbers3).
 ![Loop execution times in nanoseconds](chart-1.png) **X axis :** Maximum taxicab number to to calculate